Android rooting

 - Open the Magisk app.
 It will prompt for a reinstallation.
 For that, tap on "Install" button (or just tap OK on the reinstallation prompt) & choose Direct Install in method tab.
 Afterwards, select the "LET'S GO" option & wait until Magisk finishes re-installing itself; and reboot after this.

-- Install latest Magisk app & open it.
+- Install Magisk app & open it.

 - In the app, check if device has ramdisk or not.
 This guide's next steps are only tested on the X3N (which has ramdisk), so maybe browse the official installation guide for everything else.